Leave the light pollution behind. See the stars under some of the world’s darkest skies with our top destinations for stargazing.

 Big Bend National Park, Texas, USA

 As the song lyrics to Deep in the Heart of Texas go, “The stars at night are big and bright.”
-Nowhere do those words ring truer than deep into the heart of Big Bend National Park.
+Nowhere do those words ring truer than deep into the heart of Big Bend National Park, an International Dark Sky Park.
 There you’ll find low humidity, infrequent cloud cover, and 2,000 stars, planets, and meteorites on a clear night.
 Head there in the winter months when the skies are the cleanest and nights are longer.

 Awasi Atacama, Chile